Canada

 Other import duties and levies

 Importations into Canada may also be subject, in certain cases, to anti-dumping duties and/or countervailing duties, excise duties, and excise taxes.
-In limited circumstances, Canada may also impose a surtax on certain imports, as evidenced by retaliatory tariffs on certain US origin goods (e.g. certain steel and aluminium) that were imposed in July 2018 and eliminated in May 2019.
+In limited circumstances, Canada may also impose a surtax on certain imports, as evidenced by recent tariffs on certain Chinese origin goods (e.g. steel and aluminium products and Chinese-made electric vehicles).

 Supply chain transparency and Canada’s Modern Slavery Act

 Reporting standards and stakeholder activists are increasing the pressure for organisations to proactively identify and mitigate forced and child labour risks from their supply chains.
 The impact and exposure from supply chain disruption and regulatory complexity has made human rights due diligence a key priority for executives, both to act ethically and mitigate impact to the bottom line.
-In Canada, the Fighting Against Forced Labour and Child Labour in Supply Chains Act, which received royal assent on 11 May 2023, imposes a series of disclosure requirements on both government institutions and companies with connections to Canada.
+In Canada, the Fighting Against Forced Labour and Child Labour in Supply Chains Act imposes a series of disclosure requirements on both government institutions and companies with connections to Canada.
 This legislation came into force on 1 January 2024, and affected entities were required to produce their first annual Slavery Report by 31 May 2024.

 Generally, an entity that makes, buys, or imports goods produced outside Canada, or distributes, sells physical goods, or conducts business in Canada, must comply with these new rules.
 Entities impacted by the legislation include those: